 The most current data shows (2019 to date), in Milwaukee approximately 25% of infant deaths were sleep related deaths between 2019 and current data.
 In other words, the infants died in an unsafe sleep environment.

 The City of Milwaukee Health Department strongly advises parents to "room share" not bed share with an infant.
-This is based on an American Academy of Pediatrics 2011 Policy Statement which states that the risk of SIDS is reduced when the infant sleeps in the same room as the mother, but the risk is increased when infants share a bed with parents or anyone else.
+This is based on an American Academy of Pediatrics 2020 Policy which states that the risk of SIDS is reduced when the infant sleeps in the same room as the mother, but the risk is increased when infants share a bed with parents or anyone else.

 The term “co-sleeping” can be confusing, as it is used both to refer to sharing a bed and sharing a room.
 To clarify the distinction, many pediatric experts now refer to “bed-sharing” (referring to a infant who is sleeping in the same bed, couch, or other surface where parents or others are sleeping), and “room-sharing” (referring to a infant who is sleeping in the parents’ room, but in their own crib or bassinet).

 Put baby to sleep on their back.
 Babies who sleep on their backs are safer.

 Provide a separate but nearby sleeping environment, meaning: babies should share a room with their parents, but not a bed.
 The risk of SIDS is reduced when the infant sleeps in the same room as the mother.

 Never put a baby to sleep on a couch or a chair.
 A crib, bassinet or cradle that conforms to the safety standards is recommended.

 Make sure that the only item in the crib is a mattress, covered by a tight-fitting sheet.
 No bumper pads, blankets or toys.

 Never lay a baby down on or next to a pillow.
 Pillows are extremely dangerous for infants as they can cause suffocation.